cs3216/cs3216.github.io/coursework/product-design/index.md

 - [12 Great Landing Page Examples You'll Want to Copy](https://blog.hubspot.com/marketing/fantastic-landing-page-examples)

 <div class="box">
-  <strong class="milestone-counter">Milestone 10:</strong> Design and launch a landing page for your app that is hosted on <a href="https://pages.github.com/">GitHub pages</a>.
+  <strong class="milestone-counter">Milestone 10:</strong> Design and launch a landing page for your app that is publicly accessible.
+You should consider hosting it on <a href="https://pages.github.com/">GitHub pages</a>, but you can host it anywhere that works and just let us have the URL.
 It should have a sign up form for users to indicate interest (it doesn't have to actually save any data).
 </div>

 Use a CSS framework like [Bulma](https://bulma.io/) or [Bootstrap](https://getbootstrap.com/) to save yourself some time.
 Remember that the design has to be attractive and that your message has to be succinct!
 You can even consider landing page creators like [MailChimp landing pages](https://mailchimp.com/features/landing-pages/) to skip all the work.